MNairobi/MNairobi/README.md

 - 👋 Hi, I’m Klaus
 - 👀 I’m interested in pyhon development
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning Ai
 - 💞️ I’m looking for someone to mentor me..
 - 📫 How to reach me//via what's app 0757964069
 - ⚡ Fun fact: What is your beyond code